Permutation Wordle

 Every permutation $\pi \in S_n$ can be uniquely decomposed in the form $\alpha \beta$, where $\beta$ fixes $n$ and $\alpha$ is either the identity, or swaps $n$ with some value $j$.
 We view $\beta$ as an element of $S_{n-1}$.

-How can $\pi$ have exactly $k$ exceedances?
+How can $\pi$ have exactly $k$ excedances?
 There are two possibilities.
-First, $\beta$ could have $k$ exceedances, and $\alpha$ is either the identity, or swaps $n$ with one of the $k$ places where $\beta$ already has an exceedance.
-Second, $\beta$ could have $k-1$ exceedances, and $\alpha$ swaps $n$ with one of the $n-k$ places where $\beta$ did not have an exceedance.
-This corresponds exactly to the desired reucrrence. \end{proof}
+First, $\beta$ could have $k$ excedances, and $\alpha$ is either the identity, or swaps $n$ with one of the $k$ places in $\Exc(\beta)$.
+Second, $\beta$ could have $k-1$ excedances, and $\alpha$ swaps $n$ with one of the $n-k$ places not in $\Exc(\beta)$.
+This corresponds to the desired recurrence. \end{proof}

-It is straightforward to show that, if we had defined $A(n,k)$ in terms of the number of permutations with $k$ descents, the same recurrence would apply.
-Alternatively, Foata and Sch\"utzenberger~\cite{FoSc} givee an explicit bijection between permutations with $k$ exceedances and those with $k$ descents.